db-benchmarks/db-benchmarks/README.md

 ### Make pull request

 We are eager to see your test results.
-If you believe they should be added to https://db-benchmarks.com feel free to make a pull request of your results to this repository:
+If you believe they should be added to https://db-benchmarks.com please make a pull request of your results to this repository:
 * Your results should be located in directory `./results`
 * If it's a new test/engine - the other changes should be in the same pull request
-* Just remeber we (and anyone else) should be able to reproduce your test and hopefully get similar results, otherwise we won't be able to accept your pull request
+* Please keep in mind that we (and anyone else) should be able to reproduce your test and hopefully get similar results.

 We will then:
 * Review your results to make sure they follow the testing principles